brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### EMACS

- * [　] Look at [Clojure for the Brave and True](http://www.braveclojure.com/basic-emacs/), recommended by Stacey and Logan.
+ * [　] Look at the Emacs introduction in [Clojure for the Brave and True](http://www.braveclojure.com/basic-emacs/), recommended by Stacey and Logan.

 #### Environment